theharshdadhich/GeeksForGeeks_POTD/README.md

 ## Resources

-In addition to the problem solutions, you can find helpful resources related to coding, algorithms, and data structures in the [resources](resources) directory.
+In addition to the problem solutions, you can find helpful resources related to coding, algorithms, and data structures in the directory.
 These resources include links to relevant GFG articles, video explanations, and other online tutorials.

 ## Contact

-If you have any questions, suggestions, or concerns, feel free to open an issue in the repository or contact us at example@email.com.
+If you have any questions, suggestions, or concerns, feel free to open an issue in the repository or contact us at harshdadhich1109@gmail.com.

 ## License